Eating Disorder Programs for Teenagers

 So often, teens with eating disorders and their families feel isolated and alone.
 Our program provides structure and support.
 It gives clients a chance to connect, relate and problem solve with others that struggle with similar issues.
 We help guide families in supporting their loved ones in a safe and caring way.

 919 Fremont Ave., Suite #100

 Intake Line: (844) 845-5510

 We provide multidisciplinary treatment for adolescents with eating disorders at the Intensive Outpatient and Partial Hospitalization levels of care.

-A Partial Hospitalization Program (PHP) provides a higher level of care than an IOP as patients spend the full day there 5-6 days a week.
+A Partial Hospitalization Program (PHP) provides a higher level of care than an IOP as patients spend the full day at the program for 5 days a week.
 Often, PHP is a transition between acute hospitalization or residential treatment and IOP or working with their outpatient team.